 Serial numbers

-Purpose of recording
+Purpose of recording serial numbers

-- determine relative availability of varieties
+- better estimate availability of varieties

 Serial number order